kevinrfoster/ecob2000_lecture1A/README.md

 version.
 Then any subsequent analysis would be just done on that subset.
-Just remember that you’ve done this (again, this is a good reason to save the commands in a program so you can look back) otherwise you’ll wonder why you suddenly don’t have any kids in the sample\!
+Just remember that you’ve done this (again, this is a good reason to save the commands in a program so you can look back) otherwise you’ll wonder why you suddenly don’t have southerners in the sample!

+Obviously for a single restriction that might not be worthwhile but later you might have more complicated propositions.

 ## Why All These Details?

 You might be tired and bored by these details, but note that there are actually important choices to be made here, even in simply defining variables.
 Take the fraught American category of “race”.
-This data has a variable, RACED, showing how people chose to classify themselves, as ‘White,’ ‘Black,’ ‘American Indian,’ ‘Asian,’ various combinations, and many more codes.
+This data has a variable, RRACE, showing how people chose to classify themselves, as ‘White,’ ‘Black,’ ‘Asian,’ or other.

-Suppose you wanted to find out how many Asians are in a particular population.
-You could count how many people identify themselves as Asian only; you could count how many people identify as Asian in any combination.
-Sometimes the choice is irrelevant; sometimes it can skew the final results (e.g. the question in some areas, are there more African-Americans or more Hispanics?).
+In this case the Census has chosen particular values while alternate responses go into the category of “Other”.
+In this case that was done for confidentiality, just like the measures of income.
+Other government data has more detail.

-Again, there’s no “right” way to do it because there’s no science in this peculiar-but-popular concept of “race”.
+There’s no “right” way to do it because there’s no science in this peculiar-but-popular concept of “race”.
 People’s conceptions of themselves are fuzzy and complicated; these measures are approximations.

 ## Basics of government race/ethnicity classification